MNSGC-Ballooning/MOC-SOC_FlightComputer/README.md

 DEPLOY: Attempts to deploy solar panel mounts.
 It is inadvisable to trigger before PPOD has opened.
 START: Overrides remove-before-flight pin, and begins data collection and flight timer.
 ACGPS: Overrides GPS filter for next GPS data intake.
 Only use in event of mission-critical failure of GPS filter.
+RSGPS: Spams calls to update GPS.
+May have a better chance of achieving a lock than normal operation.
 SETT: Sets the time till deployment of the solar panel mounts in minutes.
 Ex: SETT35 will tell MOC-SOC to deploy in 35 minutes.
 SETC: Sets data and radio cycle time in seconds.
 Ex: SETC60 will tell MOC-SOC to cycle every minute.
 +: Adds time to time till deployment timer in minutes.
 Ex: +30 will add half an hour until MOC-SOC deploys.